AIFictionFact/Projects_2021_G4-Hand_Drawn_Sudoku_Solver-/README.md

     and add data to personal google drive folders sample_test, sample_train and demo_test

 2   download \*.ipynb file from this github repo and run, training the model on MNIST dataset will take ~10 minutes

+     NOTE: after installing the libraries at the top, it is possible you made need to restart the runtime